Alumni Athletic Club: The long success

 For the 1906 season, the Argentine tournament changed its format, with all its teams divided into two separated groups.
 The teams finishing first of each group played a final match in order to proclaim a champion.
 Alumni and Lomas won their respective zones, playing the final game that was won by Alumni 4–0.
 During the regular season, Alumni achieved largest victories to Belgrano AC (3–0, 4–0) and Quilmes (4–0).
 Alumni not only won its 6th.
 Primera División title, but its second consecutive Copa de Honor Municipalidad de Buenos Aires to Estudiantes (BA) by 3–1, the Tie Cup (demolishing Belgrano AC by 10–1), and the Copa de Honor Cousenier (against Uruguayan team Nacional).
 To sum up, Alumni won all the tournaments contested that year.

 On 24 June, Alumni played the South African national team at Sociedad Sportiva Argentina stadium (where current Campo Argentino de Polo is located).
 The South Africa team had reaffiliated to The Football Association and was formed exclusively by white players, with seven of them born in South Africa and 8 originated from England and Scotland.
 At least 12,000 spectators attended the match, with the president of Argentina, José Figueroa Alcorta among them.
-The game finished 1–0 with a goal scored by Alfredo Brown in the 51st minute.
+Alumni v South Africa (1906)|The game finished 1–0 with a goal scored by Alfredo Brown in the 51st minute.

 The victory was largely celebrated by the media for being the first time an Argentine squad defeated a British team.
 Local newspaper La Nación wrote: "For our national football, the Alumni v South Africa match was a great triumph that will be remembered for a long time in everyone's memory, serving as example and stimulus for the future", while British-origin newspaper The Standard wrote "it was a glorious victory and what happened in La Sportiva is promising for Argentine football".

 Nevertheless, Alfredo Brown, who scored the only goal of the match, admitted the superiority of the British team when he said:

 Alumni won another title the following season, the 1907 championship.
 The squad finished unbeaten, totaling 37 points with 17 wins.
 Alumni achieved a large number of thrashing victories over some rivals, such as San Martín AC (7–0), Reformer (7–0 and 4–0), Quilmes (7–2), Barracas AC and San Isidro (5–0 both), Lomas (4–0 and 5–0), Argentino de Quilmes (5–1 both times), and Belgrano AC (4–0).
 Due to that outstanding performance on the field, the team reached a record of 76 goals scored in 20 matches (3,8 goals per game).
 That year Alumni won another domestic cup, the Copa de Competencia Jockey Club defeating Belgrano AC at the final, and its 4th Tie Cup championship, defeating CURCC at Ferro Carril Oeste stadium.